Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/LocalVolumetricFog.png)

-In addition to fog, HDRP supports local volumetric fog which helps you control the density of the fog in an area.
-To allow more fine grained control, it's also possible to use a 3D Mask texture to control the color and the density inside the volume itself.
-For more information on the Local Volumetric Fog volume, see the [Local Volumetric Fog section](Local-Volumetric-Fog.md).
+In addition to fog, HDRP also supports local volumetric fog.
+You can use this to control the density of fog in an area.
+For more detailed control, you can use a 3D Mask texture to control the color and the density inside the volume itself.
+For more information see the [Local Volumetric Fog section](Local-Volumetric-Fog.md)

 ### Light Layers